atctwo/clock25/readme.md

 [images of the insides]

 ### HUB75 RGB LED matrix
 The clock has a big HUB75-style RGB LED matrix panel.
-I used on which has 64x64 pixels.
+I used one which has 64x64 pixels.

 ### Custom PCB
 [image of the pcb]